 Harris County has been allocated \$750,000,000 of CDBG-MIT funds for a Method of Distribution (MOD) program.
 This program will be administered by the GLO as a direct recipient of funding from HUD.
-Harris County and the Harris County Flood Control District will be the subrecipients of the GLO.
-This will be memorialized in the subrecipient agreement between Harris County and the GLO, and a separate subrecipient agreement between Harris County Flood Control District and the GLO.
-This will be effective upon HUD acknowledgement of nonsubstantial Amendment 3 of the State of Texas CDBG-MIT Action Plan.
+Harris County will be a subrecipient of the GLO as memorialized in a subrecipient agreement between Harris County and the GLO upon HUD approval of Amendment 1 of the State of Texas CDBG-MIT Action Plan.